A simple chaos indicator based on the Lagrangian descriptor difference of neighboring orbits: Acknowledgments

 \section{Acknowledgments}

-The authors would like to acknowledge the fruitful discussions with Prof. Jos\'e Bienvenido S\'aez Landete from Universidad de Alcal\'a, which partially motivated this paper, and thank him for providing the computational resources used in the analysis.
+The authors would like to acknowledge the fruitful discussions with Prof. Jos\'e Bienvenido S\'aez Landete from Universidad de Alcal\'a, which partially motivated this paper, and for providing us with the computational resources used in the work.